Develop Socially Intelligent Leaders with BI

 Phocas leads the charge towards a more equitable and sustainable future during its first year as a B Corp, setting the bar high for tech companies globally.

-Every day, the business world creates more than 2.5 quintillion bytes of data.
-Last year, 1.7MB of data was created every second for every person.
+Every day, the business world creates more than 495.89 million terabytes of data.
 While the volume of data is impressive – and growing – collecting big data for data sakes is really not that useful.
-Most of the data we generate today is unstructured, which means it comes in different forms, sizes, and even shapes.
+Most of the types of data we generate today is unstructured, which means it comes in different formats, sizes, and even shapes.
 This means you need to order it so you can manage and analyze the data which is often difficult for companies.
 However, getting this work right means you'll have actionable data.

 Get your demo today